Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 - **Class Filters**: They can choose to generate summaries for individual courses or aggregate feedback across multiple classes to identify broader trends.
    - Class filters will include options for sections.
 - **Custom Questions**: Professors can input specific questions or topics of interest, allowing the AI to generate more focused summaries based on the custom parameters they provide.
 This feature enhances the relevance and usefulness of the generated insights.
-   - There will be predetermind options for the questions.
+   - There will be predetermined options for the questions.
 - **Export Choices**:
-   - Facalty will have options to export the respond into PDF format.
+   - Faculty will have options to export the response into PDF format.

 ### **Mobile and Desktop Support**